 Crush the fruit with a potato masher, then simmer the cactus fruit in a splash of water.
 The water helps to conduct heat and break down the cactus fruit.

 Simmer the mixture until it has broken down into a compote.

-Pour the compote through a sift, to extract only the syrup.
+Pour the compote through a sieve, to extract only the syrup.

 Add syrup to the lemonade of your choice.

-In our example(see photos), we poured the prickly pear cactus fruit syrup over ice, poured fresh squeezed lemonade on top, then dressed it with a sprig of mint.
+In our example(see photos), we poured the prickly pear cactus fruit syrup over ice, topped with fresh squeezed lemonade, and then dressed it with a sprig of mint.